oasis-sharp/SSBU-rewritten/README.md

 ## CHANGELOG

-The changelogs of each character and element will be saved to the changelog folder.
+The changelogs of each character and element will be saved in the changelog folder.
+Please note any changes in the "planned changes" or "in progress" sections are subject to change as things such as technical capability and balance come into play

 ## INSTALLING